lauraenria/learning-notes/Javascript Testing/README.md

 **Imagemin**

-[gulp-imagemin](https://www.npmjs.com/package/gulp-imagemin) can losslessly compress JPEGs, GIFS, PNGs and SVGs out of the box.
+[gulp-imagemin](https://www.npmjs.com/package/gulp-imagemin) can losslessly compress JPEGs, GIFS, PNGs, and SVGs out of the box.
 Lossless means that even though the file size will end up being smaller, special care is taken to not cause any visual changes whatsoever, meaning that original visual information stays exactly the same.

 After you’ve grabbed the plugin you can simply add a pipe between the new crunch-images task and call ```imagemin()``` in there.
 There are a few extra options such as generating progressive images, but even without any configuration this will take all of your images and do any safe optimizations.

 **Lossy Compression**

 Lossy compression, on the other hand, can only recreate an approximation of the original.
 Lossy compression can give you really small file sizes at the expense of image quality.
 But there are a few lossy optimizations that are truly smart, and PNG quantization is one of them.
-PNG quantization takes images with or without alpha transparency and converts them to 256 or less colored 8-bit pngs.
-Now if you do this manually and just convert a 16-bit image to a 8-bit image, you won’t like the results.
+PNG quantization takes images with or without alpha transparency and converts them to 256 or less colored 8-bit png.
+Now if you do this manually and just convert a 16-bit image to an 8-bit image, you won’t like the results.
 It’ll end up...well..like a crappy gif, with unnatural, limited colors.

 **PNG Quantization**